nictrix/webapp_worker/README.markdown

 ## Information

-Provides a way to have workers on your webapp servers, espeically useful for webapps that tend to scale up and down with X amount of servers in the load balancer.
+Provides a way to have workers on your webapp servers, especially useful for webapps that tend to scale up and down with X amount of servers in the load balancer.
 Also good way to not use another dependent resource like a job scheduler/queue.
 Keeps your application all packaged up nicely, no cron jobs to set, nothing else to think about setting up and nothing else to maintain.

 ## Installation